codingMustache/codingMustache/README.md

 ## Joke of the Day

-My boss told me to have a good day.
-So I went home...
+My dog used to chase people on a bike a lot.
+It got so bad I had to take his bike away.

 ## Daily Trivia

-Which internet company began life as an online bookstore called &#039;Cadabra&#039;?
+In computing, what does MIDI stand for?
- 1. eBay
+ 1. Musical Instrument Digital Interface
- 2. Overstock
+ 2. Musical Instrument Data Interface
- 3. Shopify
+ 3. Modular Interface of Digital Instruments
- 4. Amazon
+ 4. Musical Interface of Digital Instruments

 <details>
   <summary>Answer</summary>
-  Amazon
+  Musical Instrument Digital Interface
 </details>